Joseph-Edwards/alco/README.md

 The **ALCO** package provides tools for algebraic combinatorics, most of which was written for **GAP** during the author's Ph.D. program.
 This package provides implementations in **GAP** of octonion algebras, Jordan algebras, and certain important integer subrings of those algebras.
 It also provides tools to compute the parameters of t-designs in spherical and projective spaces (modeled as manifolds of primitive idempotent elements in a simple Euclidean Jordan algebra).
 Finally, this package provides tools to explore octonion lattice constructions, including octonion Leech lattices.

+## Legal

-The ALCO package is Copyright (C) Benjamin Nasmith 2024 under a GNU General Public License version 3.
+The ALCO package provides tools for algebraic combinatorics in GAP.

+Copyright (C) 2024 Benjamin Nasmith

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Setup